 TANF/Child Welfare contract.
-The primary referral source must be 49 -TANF/Child Welfare.
+The primary referral source must be 49 - TANF/Child Welfare.
 C or H must be the first character of the seven-character TANF case number.
-Child Welfare number must be letter "C" or "H." A 10 character identifier for Child Welfare customers start with "KK."
+Child Welfare number must be the letter "C" or "H." A ten-character identifier for Child